 The Gay Straight Medical Alliance at Yale School of Medicine seeks to organize, defend, and serve the lesbian, gay, bisexual, and transgender community at Yale's health professional schools, including the school of medicine, school of nursing, PA program, and department of epidemiology and public health.
 To that end, the group organizes events such as dinner speaker series, educational films and activities, and social events of interest to the LGBT community.
-As well, the Gay Straight Medical Alliance is actively involved in reforming the medical curriculum to equip young medical health leaders with knowledge, experience, and understanding to be advocates for LGBTQ health equality.
+Furthermore, the Gay Straight Medical Alliance is actively involved in reforming the medical curriculum to equip young medical health leaders with knowledge, experience, and understanding to be advocates for LGBTQ health equality.

 The Phagocytes organization was created in the fall of 2004 to remedy a perceived lack of organization and community among the LGBT health professional schools at Yale.
 Formerly, a group called the Lambda Health Alliance had existed at Yale but had gradually become less active over time.
 In 2007 the Phagocytes added "Gay-Straight Medical Alliance."
 Although the group originally consisted mainly of self-identified LGBT students and allies at the medical school, it has since expanded to include students from the other health professional schools at Yale, resident and attending physicians, as well as Yale School of Medicine staff and administration.